Xalsar/graphql-prisma-practice/README.md

-# GraphQL Prisma practice
+# GraphQL Prisma app
-Simple application with Prisma and GraphQL: Query, Mutations, Suscription...
-Dowload the code, run `yarn start` and enter `localhost:4000` to use it.

-The application was developed before I used Git, so there is only one commit.
+Store, create, mutate and list Users, Posts and Comments.
+Download the code and run `yarn start` to run the app.